 The Science of Genesis

-Genesis, the first book of the Old Testament Bible, is a monumental work first recorded in either 1290 or 1440 B.C. enshrining an oral tradition dating to the time of Abraham around 2000 B.C. .
+Genesis, the first book of the Old Testament Bible, is a monumental work first recorded in either 1290 or 1440 B.C. enshrining an oral tradition dating from the time of Abraham around 2000 B.C. .
 For the first time in human history, this simple treatise struck a spark igniting the torch of reason to answer questions of origin and purpose.
 And it is this light which has led us out of the darkness of superstition and magical thinking and into the daylight of reason and modern science.
 And so in no little accomplishment, Genesis formed the basis for the world’s first scientific revolution.

 When Genesis proclaimed God created the cosmos, this was a polemic against the worship of inscrutable forces of nature rather than their creator.
 When Genesis professed the existence of only one God rather than many, this recognized an orderly cosmos unburdened by conflicting and whimsical forces governing it.
 When Genesis gave man dominion over the earth to include all the animals contained therein, this was a condemnation of the worship of gods in the form of animals.
 When Genesis asserted that man was created in the image of God, this elevated man above nature and affirmed his ability to exercise stewardship over God’s creation rather than being entirely at the mercy of unknowable magical forces .
+When Genesis said the world was created from nothing (ex nihilo) creating space and matter and time, this removed the logical difficulty of infinite regression in which an ordered world would already have decayed to a lowest energy state.

 These simple concepts created a unique model of the physical universe which is well-ordered, consistent, and knowable subject to human observation and reason.
 And so at the dawn of civilization, only Genesis was able to demote nature to be free of consciousness and intent while at the same time elevating it to be orderly and free of chaotic and unfathomable karma.
 The result of which was no less than the creation of the scientific method and, in fits and starts, all of its technological wonders.